blueseph/amuse/README.md

   room => room.description.length > 10,
   'Room description must be at least 10 characters'
 );

-// you can also remove validators, if need be app.resources.rooms.validates(room => room.description.length < 2);

 // this middleware runs on only requests to room resources app.resources.rooms.middlewares.add(roomMiddleware);